statmike/Resampling-Methods-in-SAS-Viya/readme.md

   * line 133: removes the persisted in-memory table

 ## Actions Instructions
-To use the actions you will need to load the user define actions with:
+To use the actions you will need to load the user defined actions with:
 ```SAS
 builtins.actionSetFromTable / table={caslib="Public" name="resampleActionSet.sashdat"} name="resample";
 ```